gregorio-project/hyphen-la/patterns/generation/README.md

 - write *æ* and *œ* for the diphthongs *ae* and *oe*: `cælum`, `tragœdia`
 - use hyphens to mark compound words: `ab-scindō`, `ob-œdīō`, `anim-ad-vertō`, `long-ævus`
-- use lowercase letters; proper nouns and their derivatives may begin with an uppercase letter
+- only use lowercase letters except at the beginning of proper nouns and their derivatives

 ### Possible word types

+#### Nouns

+- `D1` – nouns of the first declension
+- `D2` – nouns of the second declension; if the nominative ends in *-r*, the third field contains the genitive

+Examples:

+	pēcunia,D1
+	angustiæ,D1
+	lectus,D2
+	puer,D2,puerī
+	ager,D2,agrī
+	vir,D2,virī
+	dōnum,D2
+	arma,D2

 #### Adjectives